OttawaNerdCorp/blog/bizdev/bizdev.md

 ## Overview
 The following flowchart is a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) that shows how the business is evolving from an idea into a reality.
 It contains the following elements:<!-- TODO: past tense -->
 * **Rounded box:** Represents a state of the business—past, present or future.
-Yellow boxes represent future states.
+Boxes with yellow outlines and italic text represent future states.
 * **Arrow:** Indicates an action required to take the business from one state to the next.
 * **Diamond:** Indicates an important decision to be made before taking the next step.